miznchimaki/LLaVA-Mini/README.md

   ```

 ### Command Interaction
-- Image understanding, using `--image-file`:
+- Image understanding, using `--image-file`.
+- If the VRAM memory is less than 20GB, try using `--load-8bit`.

   ```bash
   # Image Understanding